Johan E. Gustafsson

 The Journal of Philosophy, forthcoming

 Anna Mahtani describes a puzzle meant to show that the Ex-Ante Pareto Principle is incomplete as it stands and, since it cannot be completed in a satisfactory manner, decades of debate in welfare economics and ethics are undermined.
-In this paper, we provide a better solution to the puzzle which saves the Ex-Ante Pareto Principle from this challenge.
+We provide a better solution to the puzzle which saves the Ex-Ante Pareto Principle from this challenge.

 The Need for Merely Possible People